LOKA-USA 2002 Conference and Awards

 Mission and Activities

-The world-renowned father of American Tae Kwon Do, Jhoon Rhee, holder of a 10th -degree black belt, served as Master of Ceremonies to two hundred attentive guests.
-Kim Miller, the organization’s president, thanked LOKA-USA volunteers and reminded the audience to remember those serving around the world during the holiday season to safeguard the country’s security.
+.
+The world-renowned 10th degree black belt, father of American Tae Kwon Do, Jhoon Rhee, served as the Master of Ceremony to the attentive two hundred guests.
+He introduced Kim Miller, its President, who thanked the volunteers and reminded everyone to remember the soldiers and civilians who are serving around the world during the holiday season in safeguarding the security of the homeland.

-Dr. C.D (Dan) Mote, President of the University of Maryland and the event’s keynote speaker, questioned whether a U.S. higher education system that now leaves its graduates debt-ridden needs re-focusing.
-Following World War II, he noted, the U.S. committed itself to education as a “public good.”
-The GI Bill funded schooling for returning veterans and expanded state support for education.
-Citizens, he said, began to consider higher education mandatory to their fulfillment, and nations throughout the world try to replicate our higher education system.
+Dr. C.D (Dan) Mote, President, University of Maryland, the keynote speaker of the event, focused his talk on public education at the tertiary level.
+He said that, following World War II, the U.S. committed itself to education as a “public good.”
+The GI Bill funded education for returning veterans and expanded state support for education.
+Citizens consider higher education mandatory to their fulfillment and nations throughout the world are attempting to replicate our higher education system.

-However, in the mid 1970s, Mote noted, the policy of education as a public good began to evolve into education as a “personal benefit.”
-Loans began to replace scholarships, and institutional policy and individuals’ needs started moving in opposite directions.
-The outcome, he went on, is the stretching of individuals through increased tuition costs and consequent debt.
-“With two-thirds of the nation’s students graduating with an average debt of $17,000, we have to question whether this national policy is good for the future of the nation.”
-He concluded, “The principle of public good versus personal benefit needs to be reconsidered, especially as we move into the knowledge economy, where the future relies on knowledge-based jobs and industry.”
+However, in the mid 1970s, the policy of education as a public good began to shift as a “personal benefit” and loans began to replace scholarships, making institutional policy and individuals needs moving in opposite directions.
+The outcome is the stretching of individuals through increased debt and tuition costs.
+Dr. Mote asked, “With 2/3 of the nation’s students graduating with an average debt of $17,000, we have to question whether this national policy is good for the future of the nation?”
+He concluded, “The principle of public good versus personal benefit needs to be reconsidered, especially as we move into the knowledge economy where the future relies on knowledge-based jobs and industry.”

-As entertainment, Mr. Dong Keon Kim, a soloist who studied music in Italy and Germany and has performed across the U.S., graced the evening with well-known classical and Christmas songs interspersed throughout the program.
+Afterwards, Mr. Dong Keon Kim, soloist, who studied music in Italy and Germany and has performed across the U.S., uplifted the evening with well-known classical and Christmas songs, interspersed throughout the program.

-The evening saw achievement awards given to five people in different categories.
-Dr. Yoon-Soo Park received the Community Service Award.
-He is a Program Director of the Office of Naval Research and Chairman of the Korean American Scholarship Foundation, responsible for administering endowment funds of nearly $2.5 million.
-Dr. Park was cited as having played a vital role in promoting cooperation in science and technology between Korea and the U.S. Dr. Park is also the recipient of the Korea Global Award by the Council on Korean Studies at Michigan State University for his “commitment and unselfish devotion” to the well-being of Korean communities and global society.
+Five well-deserved people were selected to be among the awards recipients.
+First of all, Dr. Yoon-Soo Park received the Community Service Award.
+He is a Program Director of the Office of Naval Research and Chairman of the Korean American Scholarship Foundation, responsible in administering endowment funds of nearly $2.5 million.
+Dr. Park has been playing a vital role in developing a cooperative program of science and technology in Korea and the U.S. Among his numerous awards and decorations, he was also awarded recently the Korea Global Award by the Council on Korean Studies at Michigan State University for his commitment and unselfish devotion to the well-being of Korean communities and global society.

-Dr. Jay Khim was one of two Man-of-the-Year award recipients.
-Dr. Khim is Chairman and CEO of the Virginia-based JWK International Corporation, twice named by INC Magazine as one of the fastest growing private companies in America.
-He is a co-founder of various Korean-American associations, and serves on the boards of organizations such as INOVA Health systems, the Wolf Trap Foundation, and the Fairfax Chamber of Commerce.
+For the Men-of-the-Year Award-1, Dr. Jay Khim deserved to be named.
+He is the Chairman and CEO of JWK International Corporation in Virginia and was awarded twice by the INC Magazine as one of the fastest growing private companies in America.
+Dr. Khim was also one of the co-founders of various Korean-American associations and serves on the board of multiple organizations such as INOVA Health systems, Wolf Trap Foundation, the Fairfax Chamber of Commerce, to name a few.

-Do Sun Jang, staff reporter for the Korea Daily, won the Journalist-of-the-Year Award.
-Mr. Jang started his journalism career at The Korean Herald in Seoul, and covered the 1988 Seoul Olympic Games.
-Two years later, he moved to the Korea Daily as part of the International Economic department.
+Do Sun Jang, a staff reporter of The Korea Daily, won the Journalist-of-the-Year Award.
+He started his journalism career at The Korean Herald in Seoul.
+As one of the special Olympic coverage team, Do Sun covered many events related to the 1988 Seoul Olympic Games.
+Two years later, he moved to The Korea Daily and worked at the International Economic departments.
 Jang has been writing stories on Korean-American communities in the Washington area since March 2001.